 - (b) Loans from related parties (continued) - (i) The loan from shareholder is unsecured and carries an interest of 8% per annum payable half yearly.
 The loan is repayable on demand.
-Interest expense for the year amounted to USD877,200 (2021: USD846,460). - (ii) The loan of USD620,000 from GNXT Investments Holdings Pte Ltd is unsecured, carries interest at 4% per annum and is repayable on demand.
-Interest expense for the year amounted to USD24,800 (2021: USD22,849).
-A loan of USD74,500 received is unsecured and interest free and is repayable on demand.
+Interest expense for the year amounted to USD877,200 (2022: USD877,200). - (ii) The loan of USD1,120,000 from GNXT Investments Holdings Pte Ltd is unsecured, carries interest at 4% per annum and is repayable on demand.
+Interest expense for the year amounted to USD38,082 (2022: USD24,800).
+A loan of USD99,500 received is unsecured and interest free and is repayable on demand.
 Such facility is provided to fund the operating expenses of the Company as and when required. - (iii) The loan from Elan Incorporated FZE is unsecured and carries interest at the rate of 4% per annum.
 The tenor of the loan shall be one year renewable with mutual consent of both parties and repayment by the Borrower within one year shall be allowed.
-No Interest expense for the year under review has been recorded (2021: USD38,000).
-During the year 2022, the interest expenses for year 2020 and 2021 amounting to USD76,000 have been reversed.
-Loan agreements are in place for the reversal of the interest expenses.
+No interest expense for the year under review has been recorded (2022: Nil).
+The interest expense for year ended 31 December 2019 amounting to USD38,000 (2022: USD38,000) has been reversed during the year.